 Workers' Compensation Insurance

 Another common misconception about workers’ compensation insurance coverage relates to pricing and premium amounts.
-In our specialization as a church insurance agency, we offer options tailored to meet the unique needs of our clients, with policies in workers’ compensation for churches with an annual cost of less than $1,000.
-Premiums are based on payroll, and for clients who have only one or two employees, the premiums are actually far more affordable than they may realize.
+In our specialization as a church insurance agency, we offer options tailored to meet the unique needs of our clients.
+Moreover, we offer policies in workers’ compensation for churches with an annual cost of less than $1,000.
+Importantly, premiums are based on payroll.
+For clients who have only one or two employees, the premiums are actually far more affordable than they may realize.

-In our dedicated service as a church insurance provider for clients of all sizes all across the Gulf Coast, we offer something that many other carriers in Florida do not, providing workers’ compensation insurance policies even for clients whose low payrolls result in lower premiums.
+We are dedicated to our clients.
+We provide church insurance for clients of all sizes all across the Gulf Coast.
+In fact, we offer something that many other carriers in Florida do not.
+We provide workers’ compensation insurance policies even for clients whose low payrolls result in lower premiums.

 As a carrier of GuideOne, Beacon specializes in offering workers' compensation for churches that provide employer liability coverage as well as coverage for medical expenses and lost wages.

-It’s crucial to the future of your church to know whether you have adequate workers' compensation insurance coverage in the event that one of your employees is injured in the execution of their duties.
-The legal fees, medical costs, and lost wages that can arise from workplace injuries could be too great for your church to pay, so having financial protection in place is key to ensuring that you can safely continue serving the people you’ve been called to reach.
+It’s crucial to the future of your church to know whether you have adequate workers' compensation insurance coverage.
+If one of your employees is injured performing their duties, you need coverage.
+The legal fees, medical costs, and lost wages that arise from workplace injuries could be too great for your church to pay.
+So, it is important to have financial protection to ensure you can safely serve your organization.

 Community outreach and ministry put your church in a number of situations that are not standard for every type of business.
 Common circumstances that might require workers’ compensation insurance coverage include: